R4ynaud/Creating-an-Azure-DevOps-Self-Hosted-Agent-on-Ubuntu-22.04/README.md

 ![image](https://user-images.githubusercontent.com/93924485/227385155-fea9d616-44f8-4511-8993-60782934ee7a.png)

-### 11-) Personal Access Token’ı oluşturduktan sonra aşağıdaki gibi bir mail almamız gerekiyor.
+### 10-) Personal Access Token’ı oluşturduktan sonra aşağıdaki gibi bir mail almamız gerekiyor.
 ###      After creating the Personal Access Token, we need to receive an email like the following.

 ![image](https://user-images.githubusercontent.com/93924485/227385873-2989ddc6-6576-47cd-b331-37490a27b60b.png)

+### 11-) " config.sh " çalıştırıp agentı create etmeye başlıyoruz, bunun için aşağıdaki bazı komutları sırasıyla çalıştırmamız lazım.
+###     We need to run some commands in order to create the agent by running "config.sh".
+Here are the commands that we need to run in order.

+> export AGENT_ALLOW_RUNASROOT="1"

+> ./config.sh